DINOSAUR VALLEY STATE PARK (& Surroundings)

 GEOLOGIC FEATURES: Cretaceous Glen Rose Formation (120 myo) with dinosaur (Theropod and Sauropod) trackways.

 DESCRIPTION: The Glen Rose Formation consists of limestone and sandstone beds separated by thin layers of mudstone representing numerous fluctuations in sea level (transgressions and regressions).
 Weathering of the soft mudstone between the harder sediment, gives a step-like appearance to the outcrops.
-Numerous footprints of two-legged carnivorous Theropods having three clawed toes are found in the firmer sediments thought to have represented tidal flats, lagoons or nearby environments.
+In the Lower Glen Rose Member numerous footprints of two-legged carnivorous Theropods (Acrocanthosaurus) having three clawed toes, and plant-eating Sauropods (Sauroposeidon) having saucer-shaped footprints are found in the firmer sediments thought to have represented tidal flats, lagoons, marshes or nearby environments.

 (1) What types of measurements can you make that involve the dinosaur footprints and their distribution?